etmyers01/CS-601/README.md

 -   In location.html, I nest an iframe of embedded google map code within a feature tag
 -   Also within location.html are several inline operators and emoji demonstration
 -   The contact.html page has several more external links as well as an email link.

-Thank you for your time, I hope you enjoy my submission.